Safeer-06/articles-assignment/README.md

 1. Run `npm run test`
 2. Jest will run all the tests

+## How to create a build of the app

+1. Run the command `npm run build` to create a production build of the app
+2. The build will be created in the `.next` directory
+3. To start the app in production mode, run the command `npm run start`
+4. The app will be available at `http://localhost:3000`

 Note: Make sure you have the `NEXT_PUBLIC_API_KEY` environment variable set with your New York Times API key.